Getting help

 Support for new parents

-If you're feeling overwhelmed or struggling to cope, you can also call the AHS Mental Health Help Line at 780.424.2424 for confidential support.
+If you're feeling overwhelmed or struggling to cope, you can also call the AHS Mental Health Help Line at 780.424.2424 for support.

 When to call your health care provider